NIO In October 2020: Decent Fundamentals Eclipse Citron's 'Plug-Pulling' (NYSE:NIO)

 We've updated our model, expecting NIO to first break even in 4Q 2022.

-We give NIO a'hold' rating and project higher sales numbers in November.
+We give NIO a 'hold' rating and project higher sales numbers in November.

 Although it has recently been shorted by Citron Research, NIO's stock is performing well, mainly due to the strong 3Q 2020 earnings and the improved investor sentiment, with a great deal of hype around its swelling market cap.
 Meanwhile, the competition is getting tougher as its biggest rival – Tesla – is on the verge of producing thousands of Model Y's in China at reduced prices.